space-concordia-robotics/robotics-prototype/robot/rover/README.md

 On the rover, there will be a dedicated board with (probably) a d-sub connector that the Teensy plugs into.
 A cable plugged into the d-sub connector will branch out and connect to the respective motors and driver circuits.

+## Examples
+This folder contains example sketches for using the classes built in ArmDriverUnit.
+In the future, once the classes are turned into actual libraries, these sketches will come with the library.

+Since the classes are still in development, the code structure gets changed quite frequently, necessitating updates to these example files too.
+It is likely that they are not as up to date as ArmDriverUnit.

 ## RoverDriverUnit (RDU)
 ### Code Structure